 Furthermore, some blogs opt to place their posts directly on the homepage, while others keep their homepages and blog pages separate.
 If you do this, make sure to include a navigation menu so that visitors can easily access your blog as well as any other pages.

-There’s no right or wrong way to set up a blog, so play around with different options to see what best suits your style and personality.
+There’s no right or wrong way to set up and design a blog, so play around with different options to see what best suits your style and personality.
 Keep in mind that you can always add or remove pages over time as your blog evolves.